 The nib units all unscrew from the pen.
 With the nib pointing towards you, remove the ink converter then simply pinch the nib and the feed (the black part under the nib) and twist anti-(counter) clockwise.

 All of the gold plated fountain pen nibs will not corrode.
 The Pro-Flex will corrode but you can easily replace it if needed.
 For ultimate longevity I'd recommend removing your Pro-Flex nib from the feed and drying between uses or at least flushing your pen with distilled water after every use and drying it.

-The Spark pen works beautifully with all fountain pen inks, and I recommend Diamine Inks (you can find them here).
+The Studio Fountain Pen works beautifully with all fountain pen inks, and I recommend Diamine Inks (you can find them here).
 Be sure not to use calligraphy specific ink as this can clog the pen.

 - Your Pro-Flex nib is slightly different to a tipped fountain pen nib.
 When used fresh from the box, will take a little encouragement before it is performing optimally.
 Ink flow may be intermittent and railroading will be frequent - this is perfectly normal.
 Rest assured that after a page or so of writing it should settle in and start writing lovely and smoothly.

 - Every pen is machined from solid metals on a lathe used for making fine watch and aerospace grade components, so you can be sure your pen will write perfectly for years and years to come.